-- ii.
-To provide independent assurance to senior management and the Audit Committee that significant risks in the SFI are appropriately managed, with an emphasis on the effectiveness of internal controls; and - iii.
+- i.
+To ensure that internal controls, governance and risk management systems are reviewed, improved and optimised in response to the environment within which the SFI operates; - ii.
+To provide independent assurance to senior management and the Board of Directors that risk management, governance and internal control processes are operating effectively; and - iii.
 To monitor the accomplishment of the SFI's goals and objectives and to ensure that there is accountability. - 7.
 Internal audit is an integral part of the internal control system.
 It should not simply test for compliance with Board approved policies and procedures, but should also evaluate whether such policies and procedures meet the SFI's needs and supervisory expectations.
 The Internal Audit Department should review all business risk units and functions of an SFI.
 The Internal Audit Department may also prepare a rotation policy that confirms the review of all business units. - 8.
 The scope of the internal audit function should be documented in an Internal Audit Charter.
 The activities in a plan should be approved by the Audit Committee. - 9.
 The scope, frequency and objectives of internal audit depend upon the structure of the SFI and the risks inherent in its business.
 To promote effective and efficient internal auditing, SFIs must ensure that the resourcing of the internal audit function is commensurate with the size, complexity and risk profile of the institution. - 10.
 The scope of the internal audit function should include reviews of the SFI's system for assessing the adequacy of its capital in relation to the estimate of risk to capital.
 This is to ensure that SFIs maintain a level of capital, which is consistent with the risks to which they are exposed arising from their business. - 11.
 The scope of the internal audit function should include aspects of risk management of the SFI including market, credit, and liquidity, operational and legal risks.
 Also, the evaluation of risk appetite, escalation and reporting of issues and decisions taken by the risk management function.
 The adequacy of risk management systems and processes for identifying, measuring, assessing, controlling, responding to, and reporting on all the risks resulting from the SFI's activities.
 The internal audit function should inform the Board about any significant divergence of views between senior management and the risk management function. - 12.
 The scope of the internal audit function should include the SFI's outsourced activities.
 The Internal Audit Department should review the performance and control mechanisms for outsourced functions.
-This would include competency and quality assurance assessments of the contracted party prior to the signing and implementation of any outsourced function3.
+This would include competency and quality assurance assessments of the contracted party prior to the signing and implementation of any outsourced function.